-When you insert a shape within PowerPoint, you are not limited to what their default appearance looks like.
+When you use any of the shapes available in PowerPoint, you are not limited to what their default appearance looks like.
 You may want to change a rectangle to a rhombus, or even edit a curved or freeform line differently.
-The good news is that you can do this using the Edit Points option.
+The good news is that you can do this by using the Edit Points option.
 This almost makes PowerPoint a drawing program that provides you the option to play with vertexes (points), handles, etc.—very similar to what you would do in Adobe Illustrator or CorelDRAW.

 Also in PowerPoint, the terms vertex and point are often used interchangeably.

 Follow these steps to get to the Edit Points mode for any shape (rectangle, line, drawn shape, etc.) in PowerPoint 2010 for Windows:

 - Select the drawing so that the Ribbon area now shows the Drawing Tools Format tab, as shown in Figure 2.
 Activate this Ribbon tab by clicking on it.